Interplay of ion availability and mobility in the loss of cation selectivity for CaCl\textsubscript{2} in negatively charged nanopores: molecular dynamics using scaled-charge models: Models and method

 All these surface charge densities are realistic at large pH values.
-In the their MD simulations to study ion adsorption on silica surfaces, for example, Wang et al.~\cite{wang_jpcc_2021} used silanol group density $2.95$/nm$^{2}$, a value typical for amorphous silica surfaces~\cite{zhuravlev_l_1987,luo_jrs_2001}.
+In their MD simulations to study ion adsorption on silica surfaces, for example, Wang et al.~\cite{wang_jpcc_2021} used silanol group density $2.95$/nm$^{2}$, a value typical for amorphous silica surfaces~\cite{zhuravlev_l_1987,luo_jrs_2001}.
 PET nanopores in the experiments of Siwy et al.~\cite{he_jacs_2009,gillespie_bj_2008_nanopore} typically carry $\approx -1$ $e$/nm$^{2}$ surface charge.
 P{\v{r}}edota et al.~\cite{predota_l_2016} used values up to $-2.5$ $e$/nm$^{2}$ for the rutile surface charge in their MD study for the origin of the zeta potential.
-In general, surface charge densities increase with increasing pH and pore radius ($R^{\mathrm{P}}$), and with decreasing ionic strength (e.g., with decreasing $ \lambda_{\mathrm{D}}/R^{\mathrm{P}}$ ratio, where $\lambda_{\mathrm{D}}$ is the Debye-length)~\cite{yang_pccp_2020}.
+In general, surface charge densities depend on pH and the degree of the overlap of EDLs~\cite{yang_pccp_2020}.

+As most of the simulation works in literature, we use a fixed number of charges on the pore wall and neglect fluctuations due to surface protonation equilibria.
 After building the silica pore, we attached two boxes of aqueous electrolyte to both ends of the silica block.
-Applying periodic boundary conditions in every spatial direction created a continuous system for our simulations.
+We apply periodic boundary conditions resulting in periodic images of the system including the membrane and the nanopore in every spatial direction.
 Since the pore had net negative charge, we added extra cations to make the whole simulation cell charge neutral.
-Once built with PoreMS, the atoms of the silica block were fixed, but they were allowed to vibrate constrained by a harmonic potential.
+Once built with PoreMS, the atoms of the silica block were fixed but allowed to vibrate, constrained by a harmonic potential.
+We use this simple approach to take surface flexibility into account partially.